CSE210Team-06/cse210-tinyfoot-06/warmup-retro.md

 Needs Improvement:Get closer as a team, more in-person stuff

+Strengths: I was good at responding to messages and being available.
+I was also able to help out others when needed.

+Weaknesses: I could use more technical knowledge.
+I could also be more proactive about keeping up with other teams as I wasn't knowledgable about what they were doing.

 **Ethan Lee**

 Went Well: We had a well-planned schedule, and stuck with it